bzia/Soundhub/readme.md

 Now Live! @ https://soundhub-app.herokuapp.com/

 ### Login Info
-You can either create a new account or use my test account;
+You can either create a new account or use my test account; (note that passwords are encryped in the db)

 USERNAME: soundhubtester@gmail.com